What is a sequel? A detailed introduction to the mysterious stones drawn by Yanagita Kunio in Tono Monogatari [Tono City, Iwate Prefecture]

 It is said that Tsuzuki-ishi was created by Musashibo Benkei, and the following legend remains.

-A long time ago, Benkei brought a hat stone to work and placed it on top of a certain large rock.
+A long time ago, Benkei brought a hat stone to do his job and placed it on a large rock.

-Benkei felt that the large rock was crying too much, so he decided to use another stone as a stand, so he put his foot on that stone again, carried it around, and placed it on top of the current stand.
+Benkei was so moved that he wanted to use another stone as a base, so he put his foot on the stone again, carrying it around and placing it on the current base stone.

 On the other hand, the large rock that cried all night long was given the name Crying Stone, and it still stands next to Tsuzukiishi, dripping with tears.